nguyenthinhit996/PortfolioAppMicroFrontend/README.md

 - **Frontend**:
   - **React.js** for building the UI.
   - **Material UI (MUI)** for pre-built components.
-  - **Webpack Module Federation** for sharing components and code across different micro frontends.
+  - **Vite** for faster builds and module federation through plugin configuration.
   - **React Router** for navigation between different parts of the app.

 - **Backend (optional)**: